ben-toogood/docs/carriers/maersk.md

 ### Connecting Maersk

-In order to connect your Maersk account to HutchOS, we require the following information:
+In order to connect your Maersk account to Pimento, we require the following information:

 - API Key